ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-overview.md

 The Mission Critical Workloads offering is based on the fully automated provisioning of a VMware SDDC comprised of:

 * Multiple clusters with redundant vSphere infrastructure spread across three {{site.data.keyword.cloud_notm}} data centers.
-Because the design relies on vSAN stretched clusters and extremely low-latency, deployment is restricted to {{site.data.keyword.cloud_notm}} [multizone regions](#x9774820){: term} (MZRs) data centers.
+Because the design relies on vSAN stretched clusters and extremely low latency, deployment is restricted to {{site.data.keyword.cloud_notm}} [multizone regions](#x9774820){: term} (MZRs) data centers.
 * vCenter HA including integrated Platform Services Controllers (PSCs).
 * vSAN stretched cluster support for customer workloads.
-* NSX-V with a pre–configured Management Edge.
+* NSX-T pre-configured on all nodes.
 * High availability of storage and compute resources allowing for complete loss of one of the three {{site.data.keyword.cloud_notm}} data centers without disruption to customer workloads.
 * {{site.data.keyword.vmwaresolutions_short}} automation to add and remove workload capacity.